gard-projects/machine-learning/ShallowLearning/SVM/README.md

 &nbsp;

 ## Compilation steps in the SMO algorithm
-For each iteration we check the **Karush-Kuhn-Tucker (KKT)** conditions.
+For each iteration we pick a $\alpha_i$, and check if violates the **Karush-Kuhn-Tucker (KKT)** conditions.
 Which are first derivative tests for a solution in non-linear programming to be optimal.
 This theorem is also known as **saddle-point theorem**.
 We have the following.

 &nbsp;